+We recommend a maximum of 3 to 5 Key Results per Objective.
 When adding Key Results for an Objective, ensure that they are:

-- Within circle of influence
+Within your circle of influence

 Challenging, but not impossible

 Coming up with good Key Results is something that you master over time, and with each iteration you'll learn different things.

 Update the status.
 Even if the value of the Key Results isn't moving yet, indicate how confident you feel about achieving them with all the work you've done.

-Pros.
-You create a good OKR that truly measures the business impact you're trying to create.
+Pros: You create a good OKR that truly measures the business impact you're trying to create.

-Cons.
-You risk not being agile enough as it'll take longer to validate if the time you've invested was really worth it.
+Cons: You risk not being agile enough as it'll take longer to validate if the time you've invested was really worth it.